 Not All Sugar Is Created Equal: Understanding the Difference Between Fruit and Candy

-Something that has been really bothering me lately—and I’ve been hearing it more often than I’d like—is the idea that it doesn’t matter what form of sugar you eat.
-The claim goes something like this: “Sugar is sugar.
-Whether it comes from fruit or gummy candy, it all acts the same in your body because it’s all glucose and fructose.”
+Something that has been coming up a lot lately—and it’s a conversation we need to have—is the idea that “all sugar is the same.”
+You’ve probably heard it: “Sugar is sugar.
+Whether it comes from fruit or gummy candy, it all acts the same in your body.”

 This article is for educational and informational purposes only.
 It is not, nor is it intended to be, a substitute for professional medical advice, diagnosis, or treatment and should never be relied upon for specific medical advice.